Skip to main content

 Is a 3.5 GPA Good?

-According to a 2016 study, the average GPA for SAT test takers is 3.38.
+According to the College Board, the organization that administers the SAT, the average high school GPA nationally is 3.0.
 This makes a 3.5 a strong GPA and puts you ahead of the curve—students with a 3.5 GPA likely earned a mix of A-s and B+s in high school.
 That said, what constitutes a good GPA is subjective and depends on the school evaluating it.
-For example, a 3.5 GPA will presumably gain the attention of the colleges listed below, but the most selective schools will generally want to see an even higher GPA.
+While a 3.5 GPA will likely attract the attention of the colleges listed below, the most selective schools will generally want an even higher GPA.

-It’s important to remember that while GPA is an important metric in college admissions, it’s just one aspect considered by admissions offices.
+Remember that although GPA is an important metric in college admissions, it’s just one aspect considered by admissions offices.
 Colleges use a variety of factors to assess applicants, including test scores, extracurricular activities, and essays, along with grades.

 CollegeVine can help you see how your GPA stacks up to the schools on your college list.
 Our free chancing engine uses data points that colleges employ to evaluate applicants—like grades, test scores, and extracurriculars—to estimate your odds of admission at over 1,600 colleges and universities in the U.S. It can even highlight areas where you can improve both your profile and your chances of getting into your dream school.